 State Attorney General Jeff Landry, a Republican, blames Gov. John Bel Edwards, a Democrat, for foot-dragging on the issue and points out that Texas carried out seven executions the first six months of the year.
 There were eight through July 17.

-“Edwards countered that Landry is using the state’s difficulty with executions to score political points ...
+“Edwards countered that Landry is using the state’s difficulty with executions to score political points, but the ...

 by Derek Gilna